Can our media call out systemic racism? They're part of it

 I couldn't help linking Murphy's myopic denial to what U.S. President Donald Trump said this week.
 He flatly denied that systemic problems exist in American police departments, declaring that 99.9 per cent of the nation's officers are "great, great people."

 Recent polls indicate that Trump is out of step with many Americans on the protests.
-A Monmouth University poll released last week found that 76 per cent of Americans -- including 71 percent of white people -- called racism and discrimination "a big problem" in the United States.
+A Monmouth University poll released last week found that 76 per cent of Americans -- including 71 per cent of white people -- called racism and discrimination "a big problem" in the United States.
 According to the New York Times, "Never before in the history of modern polling has the country expressed such widespread agreement on racism's pervasiveness in policing, and in society at large."

 Polls done recently show that anti-Black racism is very real in Canada, too.
 According to Michael Adams of the Environics Institute for Survey Research, "Black youth in Canada's largest city are growing up being observed, questioned, dismissed and belittled by their fellow citizens because of their race, and are violently harassed by the very public institution we should turn to for protection."
 In his poll, 80 per cent of young Black males in the Greater Toronto Area said they have been stopped in a public place by police.